AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47332-cron-fails-with-error-reported-between-00-59.md

 ---
 title: 'ACSD-47332: cron fails with error reported only between 00:00 to 00:59 UTC'
-description: The ACSD-47332 patch fixes the issue where cron fails with an error that is reported only when it is running between 00:00 to 00:59 UTC.
-This patch is available when the [!DNL Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.22 is installed.
-The patch ID is ACSD-47332.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.
+description: Apply the ACSD-47332 patch to fix the Adobe Commerce issue where cron fails with an error that is reported only when it is running between 00:00 to 00:59 UTC.
 ---
 # ACSD-47332: Cron fails with error reported only when running between 00:00 to 00:59 UTC